mbadry1/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

     - Notice that a hidden unit in layer one will see relatively small portion of NN, so if you plotted it it will match a small image in the shallower layers while it will get larger image in deeper layers.
   - Repeat for other units and layers.
   - It turns out that layer 1 are learning the low level representations like colors and edges.
-- You will find out that each layer are learning more complex representations.
+- You will find out that each layer is learning more complex representations.
   - ![](Images/39.png)
 - The first layer was created using the weights of the first layer.
 Other images are generated using the receptive field in the image that triggered the neuron to be max.
 - [[Zeiler and Fergus., 2013, Visualizing and understanding convolutional networks]](https://arxiv.org/abs/1311.2901)